-This is THE recipe I make when we have a need to have a healthy, vegetable-based meal.
+This is THE recipe I make when we need to have a healthy, vegetable-based meal.
 You know, when you are looking for a dish with lower calories.
-And, there is a HUGE amount of cabbage in this (can we say high fiber!).
-And, it's super easy.
-The deconstructed part comes in because there is no rolling of the cabbage rolls.
-So much easier to just chop and layer.
+There is a HUGE amount of cabbage in this (can we say high fiber!).
+The added bonus is it's super easy.
+Some call this a deconstructed cabbage roll casserole because there is no rolling of the cabbage rolls.
+It's so much easier to chop and layer.
 No need to make the cabbage rolls.
+Plus, it's delicious!

 I make this in either a casserole dish OR a dutch oven.
-Often, I prepare this meal the night before, and then I can just pop it in the oven and cook it.
-I have this casserole dish and a similar to this Dutch oven.
+Often, I prepare this meal the night before, and then I can pop it in the oven and cook it.
+I have this casserole dish with a lid and a pot similar to this Dutch oven.

 Ingredients